Writing style is a result of voice and tone. Adjust your style to meet user needs. It influences whether and how people engage with content.

 Choose how formal tone should be

 The appropriate level of formality depends on what the relationship is between content and its user.
-There are three levels of formality:
+There are 3 levels of formality:

 A formal tone creates a distance between the content’s persona and the content’s reader.